harshitvsaxena/Resources/Ubuntu/README.md

 # Ubuntu

 Getting Used to How Things Work in Ubuntu.
-Things can be frustrating with ubuntu for a new comer, but hang on it's going to be a great ride.
+Things can be frustrating with ubuntu for a newcomer, but hang on it's going to be a great ride.

 It's just a collection of what I find interesting about Ubuntu.